cesium-ml/cesium_web/README.md

 3. Wait a few seconds and navigate to `http://localhost:9000`

 4. Create a project and go!
 If you want some test data, an example header file and time series data are available at

    ```
    curl -Lo example-headers.dat https://raw.githubusercontent.com/cesium-ml/cesium-data/master/asas_training/asas_training_subset_classes.dat
    curl -Lo example-series.tar.gz https://raw.githubusercontent.com/cesium-ml/cesium-data/master/asas_training/asas_training_subset.tar.gz
    ```

 ## Running the app locally

+0. A Python 3.5 or later installation is required.

 1. Install the following dependencies: Supervisor, NGINX, PostgreSQL, Node.JS.

-  1. On macOS:
+  - On macOS:

     1. Using [Homebrew](http://brew.sh/): `brew install supervisor nginx postgresql node`
     2. Start the postgresql server:
       - to start automatically at login: `brew services start postgresql`
       - to start manually: `pg_ctl -D /usr/local/var/postgres start`

-  2. On Linux:
+  - On Linux:

     1. Using `apt-get`: `sudo apt-get install nginx supervisor postgresql libpq-dev npm nodejs-legacy`
     2. It may be necessary to configure your database permissions: at the end of your `pg_hba.conf` (typically in `/etc/postgresql/9.5/main`), add the following lines: